vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Essentials/VaporIntegration.md

 ### Configure

-Before we can use the view renderer, we need to do some adjustments in the file *configure.swift* of your Vapor project:
+Before you can use the view renderer, you need to do some adjustments in the *configure.swift* file of your Vapor project:

 ```swift
 /// 1.
 Load the module